What Happened To The Funk?

 But is it me, or has the energy gone out of it?
 Maybe it's just that I'm getting older, and I no longer go to a club, wide-eyed, bushy tailed and ready to boogie.
 Perhaps the homogeneity of the funk leads inevitably to boredom?
 Or, perhaps, the funk needs a new era.
 A pappa whose got a brand new bag.

-Or maybe, just maybe, I'm just not looking in the
+Or maybe, just maybe, I'm just not looking in the right place for the funk.

 1 Comments: